marevikanell/PuntaCanaSimulation/README.md

 Python programming language

-Libraries - In order to run our program, we make use of the following X libraries:
+Libraries - In order to run our program, we make use of the following 7 libraries:

-**To download the library type the following command**
+- threading
+- time
+- concurrent.futures
+- random
+- tracebook
+- datetime
-- pip install X
+- mysql.connector

-Now that we have the required libraries set up, open the file named X and run the program.
+Now that we have the required libraries set up, open the "punta_cana_festival.py" file and run the program.

 We have developed this project on a **macOS Ventura**

 # Usage

-After a user enters our platform, they will be welcomed and asked what steps they want to take:
+Only one file "punta_cana_festival.py" is required to run the simulation successfully.

 # Credits